bjornbytes/lovr/README.md

 Documentation
 ---

-Documentation and examples are available on the website [here](https://lovr.org/docs).
-The website is also [open source](https://github.com/bjornbytes/lovr-docs) if you want to add or edit documentation.
+Documentation and examples are available on the [website](https://lovr.org/docs).

 Community
 ---